 You may be thinking, "Great!
 I'll just express my emotions then!"
 But according to the American Psychological Association

 , expressing anger outwardly is still a bad idea.
 Not only will it lead to a much louder world full of shouting matches, it can alienate the people close to you and cut off your important support system during hard times.
 It also escalates situations and could lead to more dangerous circumstances.

 So there's no solution.
-Being human with emotion has doomed us.
-Okay, not really, of course there's something we can do.
+Being human with emotions is dooming us.
+Okay, not really.
+Of course there's something we can do.
 It's not suppression but expressing anger properly.

 Dealing with Rage

 Anger is a human emotion and sometimes can be very overwhelming.
 Even a slight irritation can cause a lot of friction in your life.
 Learning and practicing behaviors to control your anger is a step in the healthy direction.
 Try these tips